TriplyDB/Documentation/docs/generics/Graphql.md

 The goal of this documentation is to inform users about Triply's implementation of the GraphQL endpoint.
 For more generic information about GraphQL, you can visit [graphql.org](https://graphql.org/) or other resources.
 In order to understand this documentation, you have to be familiar with the SHACL language.

-Note: in order to avoid confusion we will use the word `object` as a synonym for `resource` and `triple object` for the third element of a triple.
+Note: in order to avoid confusion we will use the word `object` as a synonym for `resource` and `triple object` when referring to the third element of a triple.
 ### Schema
 #### Object types
 A basic element of the schema is object types, which represents the type of the resources that you can query.